Rutgers logo

 Some Major Religious Holy Days and Observances

-The list below compiles dates to be mindful of during the 2023-2024 academic year.
+The list below compiles dates to be mindful of during the 2024-2025 academic year.
 Please note that this is not an exhaustive list of all holidays or observances, nor is it an active catalog of religious communities on campus.
-It is a starting point to recognize and respect the array of faith traditions found within our beloved community.
+It is a starting point to recognize and respect the array of faith traditions found within our community.

 Accordion Content